 For example, this study found that clear aligners were not effective when it came to teeth that needed their rotation controlled.
 That is why it is important to know your options and discuss them with your dentist or orthodontist before deciding on a treatment.

 If you would like to see what your teeth could look like after using clear aligners, try Invisalign's free Smile View tool and get your smile preview in minutes!

 What is Inman Aligner?

-As mentioned above, an Inman Aligner is a plastic aligner that can be worn to straighten your teeth.
-The outcome is similar to wearing braces, except with Inman Aligners, only your front few teeth can be straightened.
-Although the outcome is similar in terms of teeth straightening, they are very different in how they look, and function.
+As mentioned above, an Inman Aligner is a plastic aligner that you can wear to straighten your teeth.
+The outcome is similar to wearing braces, except only your front few teeth can be straightened.
+Although the outcome is similar in terms of teeth straightening, they are very different in how they look and function.